annette-alca/annette-alca/README.md

 - 👋 Hi, I’m @annette-alca
 - 👀 I’m interested in Python, data engineering, data analytics, cloud applications, and bioinformatics projects.
-- 🌱 I’m currently learning cloud and data engineering.
+- 🌱 I’m currently working on an ETL project on AWS.
 - 💞️ I’m looking to collaborate on ETL processes and bioinformatics projects.
 And I like anything involving decorators, mocks, and recursive functions!
 - 📫 You can message [me on LinkedIn](https://www.linkedin.com/in/annette-alcasabas/)
 - 😄 Pronouns: she/her